jethrogb/rfcs/text/0000-visibility-override.md

 accidental use and only override visibility for programmers who know what they want to do.

+Using this feature can cause major bugs when the code you're interacting with assumes invariants that one is now able to modify and break.

 # Alternatives

 As mentioned in the *motiviation*, there are two existing ways to get around the